 We recognize revenue at the time (1) persuasive evidence of an arrangement with our customer exists, (2) services have been rendered, (3) sales price is fixed and determinable, and (4) collectability is reasonably assured.
 For transportation services, we recognize revenue at the time of delivery to the receiver's location.
 For service arrangements in general, we recognize revenue after the related services have been rendered.
 Our customer contracts could involve multiple revenue-generating activities performed for the same customer.
 When several contracts are entered into with the same customer in a short period of time, we evaluate whether these contracts should be considered as a single, multiple element contract for revenue recognition purposes.
-Criteria we consider that may result in the aggregation of contracts include whether such contracts are actually entered into within a short period of time, whether contract or contracts.
+Criteria we consider that may result in the aggregation of contracts include whether such contracts are actually entered into within a short period of time, whether services in multiple contracts are interrelated, or if the negotiation and terms of one contract show or include consideration for another contract or contracts.
 Our current contracts have not been required to be aggregated, as they are negotiated independently on a standalone basis.
 Our customers typically choose their vendor and award business at the conclusion of a competitive bidding process for each service.
 As a result, although we evaluate customer purchase orders and agreements for multiple elements and aggregation of individual contracts into a multiple element arrangement, our current contracts do not meet the criteria required for multiple element contract accounting.